- Scholarships are available for first time member attendees that pass a course in one each of the four NGC Schools:

 - Council support for individual club projects

-- Club financial benefits through the KGC 501(c)3 tax status and availability of liability insurance for club activities
+- Club financial benefits through the KGC 501(c)3 tax status

 - Source of fellowship with other area clubs through various Council activities and events